linode/docs/docs/guides/applications/configuration-management/chef/beginners-guide-chef/index.md

 ### Ohai

-[Ohai](https://docs.chef.io/ohai/) collects system configutation data to be used in cookbooks and is required to be present on every Chef node.
+[Ohai](https://docs.chef.io/ohai/) collects system configuration data to be used in cookbooks and is required to be present on every Chef node.
 It is installed as part of the bootstrap process.

 It gathers data about network and memory usage, CPU data, kernel data, hostnames, FQDNs, and other automatic attributes.
 This data helps the Chef client determine the state of the node prior to applying that node's run list.